CrumpLab/crumplabr/README.md

 # crumplabr

-R functions used in the Human Cognition and Performance Lab
+R functions used in the Computational Cognition Lab at Brooklyn College of CUNY.

 Can be loaded directly from R command line